-(1) Conservation Area Management Plan.
+- a) Conservation Area Management Plan.
 Every conservation subdivision must include a plan that provides evidence of a means to properly manage the conservation areas and open space areas in perpetuity through a conservation easement for conservation areas or common ownership for open space areas and evidence of the long-term means to properly manage and maintain all common facilities, including any stormwater facilities.
-The plan shall be approved by the Municipal Engineer prior to plat approval.

-(a) A conservation area management plan shall be submitted with the following components during the following approval stages:
+The plan shall be approved by the Municipal Engineer prior to plat approval. - 1.
+A conservation area management plan shall be submitted with the following components during the following approval stages:

-(2) Preliminary Plat:
+Preliminary Plat:

-(a) Include a conservation area management plan specifically focusing on the long-term management of conservation areas.
-The conservation area management plan shall include a narrative, based on the site analysis required in Section 23.604(1), describing:

-(i) Existing conditions including all natural, cultural, historic, and scenic elements in the landscape.

-(ii) The proposed completed condition for each conservation area; and the measures proposed for achieving the end state.

-(iii) Proposed restoration measures, including: measures for

-correcting increasingly destructive conditions, such as erosion, and measures for restoring habitats, ecosystems, and historic features.
+- 1. Include a conservation area management plan specifically focusing on the long-term management of conservation areas.
+The conservation area management plan shall include a narrative, based on the site analysis required in Section 23.604(a), describing: - a.
+Existing conditions including all natural, cultural, historic, and scenic elements in the landscape. - b.
+The proposed completed condition for each conservation area; and the measures proposed for achieving the end state. - c.
+Proposed restoration measures, including: measures for correcting increasingly destructive conditions, such as erosion, and measures for restoring habitats, ecosystems, and historic features.

-(3) Final Plat:
+Final Plat: